-This circuit is a well-renowned and tough ride for experienced mountain bikers with plenty of stamina ‘in the bank’.
+This circuit is well-renowned and gives a tough ride for experienced mountain bikers with plenty of stamina ‘in the bank’.
 Start and finish in Brig o’ Turk, west of Callander.

-Start in Brig o’ Turk (O.S Grid Ref.
+Start in Brig o’ Turk (OS Grid Ref.
 NN 535 066) between Callander and Loch Katrine.
-From the Brig o’ Turk Tearoom follow the road north for 1km to a fork – go right (A) and follow the undulating farm track for 4.1km to another fork – go right (B).
+From Brig o’ Turk follow the road north for 1km to a fork – go right (A) and follow the undulating farm track for 4.1km to another fork – go right (B).

-Callander, Aberfoyle, Brig o’ Turk and Loch Katrine Pier are well served with cafes, restaurants, accommodation and supermarkets.
+Callander, Aberfoyle and Loch Katrine Pier are well served with cafes, restaurants, accommodation and supermarkets, while Brig o’ Turk has a pub and tea room (both of which have limited opening hours out of season).
 Cycle racks are also available.

 Details are current as of October 2015.
 Whilst the Loch Lomond & The Trossachs National Park Authority and its project partners have made every effort to ensure the accuracy of the route card information, Loch Lomond & The Trossachs National Park Authority and its project partners cannot be held responsible in any way for any changes that may take place to the routes, nor for any errors in the route cards, nor for any accidents, injuries or damage sustained whilst following the routes.
 Cycling is a risk sport and all persons using the cycle routes do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.